apache/dubbo-go-samples/generic/README.md

 go run .
 ```

-The server exposes the Triple protocol on port `50052`, registers to ZooKeeper, and serves `UserProvider` with version `1.0.0` and group `triple`.
+The server exposes the Triple protocol on port `50052` and serves `UserProvider` with version `1.0.0` and group `triple`.
+No registry is required.

 ## Run the Go Client